jbergknoff/Dockerfile/project64/README.md

 There are several discussions about this on the internet, but none of them were relevant to what I was seeing.
 Ultimately I determined that Wine's `system.reg` was corrupt (or, at least, mostly empty when it shouldn't have been), and this was because running `wineboot` in a Dockerfile wasn't letting Wine's magical background processes do their work (because `wineboot` returns before the work is done, and Docker immediately, rightfully, terminates the container).
 I noticed the symptom, and the understanding came from [this GH issue](https://github.com/moby/moby/issues/12795) and [this GH issue](https://github.com/suchja/wine/issues/7).
 I worked around this by adding a `&& sleep 10` to the `wineboot` command in the Dockerfile.
 I hope other people trying to containerize specific Wine applications stumble upon this description and find it useful.

 ### Game controller

+If you have a controller plugged in, and the system sees it as `/dev/input/js0` (for example), you'll want to pass permissions on it through to the container like this:

 ```
 --device /dev/input/js0